Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Setup

 \item\textit{Full signal}

-In this process all the topologies which contain at least one VLQ propagator are taken into account.
+In this process all the topologies which contain \textit{at least one} VLQ propagator are taken into account.
 The only assumption is that the QCD and EW order of the processes are the same as in the processes above, for consistency.
-The full signal includes the pair production process without the on-shell condition described above, but also diagrams with only one VLQ propagator are considered.
+The full signal includes the pair production process without the on-shell condition described above.
 The cross-section of this process will be labelled as $\sigma_S$.
 Some example topologies for this process which are not included in the previous ones are in Fig.~\ref{fig:fullsignaltopologies}.
 The full signal contains topologies which are generally subleading in the NWA, but that become more and more relevant as the width of the VLQ increases.

 \item\textit{SM irreducible background}

 This process trivially corresponds to all the $2 \to 4$ topologies which do not involve any VLQ propagators.
 The cross-section will be labelled as $\sigma_B$.

 \item\textit{Total process}